 What is a NIAS-Lorentz Theme Group?

-A NIAS-Lorentz Theme Group (NLTG) is an international group of either three or five researchers including the coordinator.
+A NIAS-Lorentz Theme Group (NLTG) is an international group of three researchers including the coordinator.
 All NLTG members hold fellowships at NIAS, providing them the opportunity to work as a team and engage in the kind of intensive interdisciplinary collaboration that is often difficult to realize in a regular academic setting.
-They specifically work as a group on cutting-edge research that bridges the divide between the humanities and/or social sciences and the natural and/or technological sciences.
+They specifically work as a group on cutting-edge research that bridges the divide between the humanities and/or social sciences and the natural, life and/or technological sciences.
 This can lead to concrete outcomes such as an edited volume, a scientific paper or a project proposal for external funding (e.g. ERC).
 Being part of an NLTG is particularly intended to benefit early/mid-career researchers who wish to explore and open a new interdisciplinary field of research through close interaction with theme group members from other scientific disciplines.
+An NLTG is imbedded within the Dutch academic community.

 The NIAS-Lorentz Theme Group is:

-- An international group of NLTG members made up of either: a) 3 persons for 5 consecutive months, or b) 5 persons for 3 consecutive months.
-The NLTG coordinator can apply for a NLTG in either the first or second semester of the academic year.
+- An international group of NLTG members made up of 3 persons for 5 consecutive months.
+The NLTG coordinator can apply for a NLTG in the second semester (Feb – June) of the academic year.

 - A workshop at the Lorentz Center on the NLTG topic, with full organizational support and a budget of € 10,000.